eacoto/editorial-hugo-html5/themes/Editorial/content/physics/QuantumMechanicsDemystified.md

 +++

- # 'QuantumMechanicsDemystified'

 Quantum mechanics is the branch of physics that describes the behavior of particles at the smallest scales.
-This article provides an accessible introduction to key concepts such as wave-particle duality, superposition, and entanglement.
+This article provides an accessible introduction to key concepts such as wave-particle duality, superposition, and entanglement